 “Credit Rating” means with respect to a party (or its Credit Support Provider, as the case may be) or entity, on any date of determination, the respective ratings then assigned to such party’s (or its Credit Support Provider's, as the case may be) or entity’s unsecured, senior long-term debt or deposit obligations (not supported by third party credit enhancement) by S&P, Moody’s or the other specified rating agency or agencies.
 If such ratings are not available, then “Credit Rating” shall mean the S&P Long Term Issuer Credit Rating.

-“EURIBOR” means, for the relevant determination date, the Euro overnight composite (London) deposit mid-market daily rate at 6:00 p.m.
-London time under the heading “EUDRIT”, or any successor heading, as published by Bloomberg, or any successor publication.
-The interest calculated at the rate referred to above shall be compounded on a daily basis;

-“Federal Funds Overnight Rate” means, for the relevant determination date the rate opposite the caption “Federal Funds (Effective)” as set forth in the weekly statistical release designated as H.15 (519), or any successor publication, published by the Board of Governors of the Federal Reserve System.
+“Federal Funds Effective Rate” means, for the relevant determination date the rate opposite the caption “Federal Funds (Effective)” as set forth in the weekly statistical release designated as H.15 (519), or any successor publication, published by the Board of Governors of the Federal Reserve System.

 “Issuer” means a major United Kingdom commercial bank or foreign bank with a branch office in the United Kingdom and with a Credit Rating of at least “A” by S&P or “A2” by Moody’s which issues a Letter of Credit.